 Other Names: Black snakeroot, Bugbane, Bugwort, Cimicifuga, Rattleroot, Rattleweed,

 Black Cohosh is a hardy perennial in shaded areas to zone 3.
-Grow in shaded areas, requires watering to thrive.
+Grow in shaded areas, sometimes requires watering to thrive which makes it an excellent choice for a shade garden.
 Sow seed 1/4 inch below soil surface in a flat in the late Summer.
 Plant in rich, moist ground in Spring.
 Easily propagated by division.
 Black Cohosh prefers humus rich soil, like that found in the woods.
 It will self sow its seed and can grow into big patches under the right conditions.
-Black Cohosh Seed

 Black Cohosh root was used by Native Americans to treat snake bite and as a ceremonial herb to bring visions.
 The root was thought by some early American settlers to be the main ingredient in witches brew, and any female caught with it in her possession was burned as a witch.

 Gather Black Cohosh rootstock in the fall after the fruit has formed.
 Wash roots carefully, blot with paper towel or absorbent cloth.
-Dry in a well ventilated area away from smoke, pets and pests, preferably on wire racks.
+Dry in a well ventilated area away from smoke, pets and pests, preferably on wire racks or screens.

 Black Cohosh Decoction: Add 2 tsp. dried rootstock to 1 pint of water, boil and let cool.
 Give 2 to 3 tbsp. up to six times a day.